NinNin-Bigfoot/book/src/setup/setup.md

 # Setup Process

-Why we need to setup ?
+Why do we need to set up?
-    - cuz we need to know that proof is generate collectly from prover
+    - Because we need to ensure that the proof is generated correctly by the prover.

 ## This is type of setup